sivahuang77/citrux-cli/docs/tools/index.md

 Many tools, especially those that can modify your file system or execute commands (`write_file`, `edit`, `run_shell_command`), are designed with safety in mind.
-The Gemini CLI will typically:
+The Citrux CLI will typically:

 - **Require confirmation:** Prompt you before executing potentially sensitive operations, showing you what action is about to be taken.
-- **Utilize sandboxing:** All tools are subject to restrictions enforced by sandboxing (see [Sandboxing in the Gemini CLI](../cli/sandbox.md)).
+- **Utilize sandboxing:** All tools are subject to restrictions enforced by sandboxing (see [Sandboxing in the Citrux CLI](../cli/sandbox.md)).
 This means that when operating in a sandbox, any tools (including MCP servers) you wish to use must be available _inside_ the sandbox environment.
 For example, to run an MCP server through `npx`, the `npx` executable must be installed within the